 Cyclones are a vast system of winds that rotates in a counter-clockwise manner north of the Equator and in a clockwise way south of the Equator around a low atmospheric pressure centre.
 Cyclonic winds are potent winds.
 With the exception of the equatorial belt, these winds travel across all of the Earth’s surface.
 The cyclonic winds are usually bringing rain or snow.

-When we talk about the types of cyclones, these are of two kinds – Tropical cyclones and medium latitude (mid-latitude) cyclones.
-Medium latitude cyclones mainly cause winter storms in the middle latitudes.
+When we talk about the types of cyclones, there are two kinds – Tropical cyclones and medium-latitude (mid-latitude) cyclones.
+Medium-latitude cyclones mainly cause winter storms in the middle latitudes.
 Hurricanes are the name given to tropical cyclones.

 When the temperature difference between two air masses is large, mid-latitude cyclones, also known as extratropical cyclones, occur near the polar front.
 As they pass each other, these two masses of air blow in opposite directions.
 In the Northern Hemisphere, the Coriolis Effect deflects winds to the right, forcing winds to strike the polar front at an angle.